Coordinate Measuring Machine Calibrations Traceable to NIST

 • Wiping down the CMM

 • Running the machine to verify smooth operation.
-Belts are tightened and other components maybe be adjusted at no additional charge, if necessary.
+Belts are tightened and other components may be adjusted if necessary.

 • CMM Calibration – After the initial checklist and tasks are completed, our Service Engineer conducts a repeatability test as the main part of the calibration process.
 Here the Service Engineer, with the ISO 10360-2 Calibration Standard artifact, confirms or rejects the “as found data” on the CMM.

-• If necessary, CMM Repair and/or Error-Mapping are performed (as mentioned above)
+• If necessary, we perform CMM Repair and/or Error-Mapping

-Please Note: Prior to the Service Engineer’s arrival, you can help make the calibration process run smoother by lightly cleaning the CMM and picking up around the immediate area.
+Please Note: Prior to the Service Engineer’s arrival, you can help make the calibration process run smoother by lightly cleaning the CMM and tidying around the immediate area.

-At Made to Measure, we’ve been performing dimensional inspection for over 35 years.
-Our team of metrologists have over 150 years of combined experience.
+At Made to Measure, we’ve been performing dimensional inspection services for over 35 years.
+Our team of metrologists has over 150 years of combined experience.
 And because we practice and teach metrology on a daily basis, we truly know what’s needed to keep a CMM running perfectly.